fatal-bundy/FastIO2KB/README.md

   * Taito Type X<sup>3</sup> PCIe board (K91X1217C J9100638A) + connector board (K92X0281C J9200167C).
 This device is manufactured by Oki Information Systems and is found in Taito Type X<sup>3</sup> arcade machines.
 Device Manager was used to install a driver package containing `idmacdrv64.inf`, `iDmacDrv64.sys`, and `iDmacDrv64.dll`, `iDmacDrv64.cat`, and `idmacdrv64.PNF`, all pulled from a working system.
 * **Fast I/O microcontroller board**: Taito boards with the designation J9100634A (having a JAMMA edge) or J9100633A (not having a JAMMA edge) are believed to be compatible.
 Tested successfully with:
   * Taito K91X1204B J9100634A board.
 Testing included inputs on JAMMA edge, as well as Button 6–8 inputs on 14-pin JST NH header (labelled "B").
 All work.
+  * Taito K91X1202A J9100633A board.
+Testing included inputs on 60-pin JST RA header (labelled "G1").
+All work.
   * Taito K91X1243A J9100633A board.
 Testing included inputs on 60-pin JST RA header (labelled "G1").
 Button 5–8 inputs do not work; others do work.

 ## Troubleshooting